studoverse/Kotlift/README.md

 4. parameter: Swift testcase folder.
 If given, all files in the destination folder are compared to the files in this folder. (optional)

-Kotlift uses lots of regular expressions and a simple structure tree.
+Kotlift uses various regular expressions and a simple structure tree.

-For advanced Kotlift usage in your own project, a file called replacementFile.json can be edited to customize replacements (like `.toString() `to `.mySwiftyToStringFunction()`).
+For advanced Kotlift usage in your project, modify replacementFile.json to customize replacements (such as `.toString() `to `.mySwiftyToStringFunction()`).

 ### Dependencies ###